Website accessed: 25 August 2020

-Want to turn around your life with bariatric surgery but can't afford the costs in the US or Canada?
-Then why not do what millions of people are now doing each year by heading to Mexico for more affordable treatment.
+Want to turn your life around with bariatric surgery but can't afford the costs in the US or Canada?
+Then consider doing what thousands do every year by heading to Mexico for affordable, high-quality weight loss treatment.

-We have partnered with dozens of world-class facilities in Cancun, Mexico's most popular coastal city, where you can undergo various types of bariatric surgeries for thousands less - without having to take any risk.
+We have partnered with world-class facilities in Cancun, Mexico's most popular coastal resort destination, where you can undergo various types of bariatric surgeries for thousands less.

 Bariatric surgery is an increasingly popular option for those who are overweight.
-As waistlines are increasing across the globe more people are turning to weight loss surgery to help them shift the pounds and get their lives back on track.
+As waistlines increase around the globe, more people are turning to weight loss surgery to help them shift the pounds and get their lives back on track.

 There are some caveats, however.
 You must be in generally good health to undergo the surgery and you will also need to adjust your lifestyle significantly afterward.